vishaltak/gitlab-development-kit/doc/index.md

 ## One-line installation

-NOTE:
-If you are using an M1 Mac, do not use this method.
-Follow the [simple manual install instructions](#manually) instead.

 The one-line installation:

 - Clones the GDK project into a new `gitlab-development-kit` directory in the current working